-- I. All vending machines installed on school premises, not operated by Food Services/ School Nutrition Services, must have School Board approval and shall not be operated in competition with the school breakfast or lunch programs.
-Concession sales operated by the student body association or by other such school agency or faculty groups during normal school hours will not be allowed.
-No food or beverage sales or food fund-raisers shall be allowed in competition with the school breakfast or lunch programs.
+- I. All student-accessible vending machines installed on school premises, not operated by School Nutrition Services, must have School Board approval and shall not be operated in competition with the school breakfast or lunch programs.
+Concession sales operated by the student body association or by other such school agency or faculty groups shall not be allowed during the period from the midnight before until thirty (30) minutes after the end of the official school day.
+No food or beverage sales or food fund-raisers shall be allowed in competition with the school breakfast or lunch programs during the period from the midnight before until thirty (30) minutes after the end of the official school day.
 All foods sold on school grounds to students, during the entire school day, must meet the regulations of the congressional Healthy, Hunger Free Kids Act. - II.
-The Osceola County School Board prohibits the sale of all foods and beverages (carbonated beverages and other minimal nutritional foods as well as nutritious foods) during the entire school day at any location (other than school nutrition services operations). - III.
-Beginning five (5) minutes after the end of the school day, the sale of food and beverage items is permitted by other school organizations. - IV.
-Class activities (field trips, incentives, parties) shall be coordinated with the School Nutrition Service manager of the school site at least two (2) weeks prior to the activity to ensure there is no competition with the food service program.
-The district's Wellness Plan shall include further information on class activities. - V. In compliance with the district Wellness Plan, the sale of carbonated beverages to students is prohibited in all schools during the regular school day unless state or federal regulations specify further restrictions.
+Class activities (field trips, incentives, parties) shall be coordinated with the School Nutrition Services manager of the school site at least two (2) weeks prior to the activity to ensure there is no competition with the food service program.
+The district's Wellness Plan shall include further information on class activities.

-HISTORY: REVISED: 02/07/12, 09/17/13, 08/18/15, 08/15/17, 12/12/17
+REVISED: 02/07/12, 09/17/13, 08/18/15, 08/15/17, 12/12/17, 08/20/19, 01/07/20